-Pennine Bridleway - actively progressing to the alternatives to avoid the Dinting Viaduct and Woolley Road.
+Pennine Bridleway National Trail - the County Council is actively progressing the alternatives to avoid Dinting Viaduct, as well as the section between New Road and Woolley Bridge Road in Hadfield.

-White Peak Loop - DCC will speak to the FiPL team as they are preparing to submit a planning application.
+White Peak Loop - DCC will speak to the FiPL team as they are preparing to submit a planning application for Woo Dale, near Buxton.

-Buxton Walk and Ride Network - improvements to a section of the network are due to start.
+Buxton Walk and Ride Network - improvements to a section of the network across Temple Fields are due to start.
+This will help provide a more direct route to local primary and secondary schools.

 Active Travel Masterplans - this is a new area of work being developed using recent Active Travel England Capability and Ambition funding.
+Plans are being prepared initially for the three market towns of Belper, Glossop and Ilkeston.
+They will typically include a range of measures to make active travel safer, more convenient and more appealing to a wider range of people.

-Preparing a Local Nature Recovery Strategy (LNRS) for Derbyshire - this will involve PDNP
+Preparing a Local Nature Recovery Strategy (LNRS) for Derbyshire - this will involve engagement with the public and interested stakeholder organisations, including the PDNPA and Local Access Forums.

-Walk Derbyshire - improvements have been made to the website.
+Aim 4: Improve promotion, understanding and use of the network Walk Derbyshire - In response to feedback, there are several changes to the website to make it easier to navigate and provide the information that everyone needs to get out walking more.

+Aim 5: Greater Community Involvement

+The work of volunteers on DCC countryside sites, paths and trails continues to be supported under a service level agreement with Groundwork Five Counties.

 Martin stated that the LNRS deadline is tight for producing a strategy.
 Derbyshire will be divided up into characteristic landscape areas.

-The Green Towns Initiative pilot at Harpur Hill of reducing the speed limit to 20 mph is a backward step - speed limits are not effective.

-Roadside signposting - letter to relevant cabinet member to support this work continuing and commending DCC for being able to undertake the work with such limited resources.
+Also the Green Towns Initiative in Buxton to pilot the introduction of 20mph speed limits was a backward step as speed limits are not effective.
+With regard to roadside signposting it was felt that the LAF should send a letter to the relevant Cabinet Member to support this work continuing and commending DCC for being able to undertake the work with such limited resources.

-Gill advised that a letter should go to both DCC Highways and Rights of Way cabinet members to show the appreciation of the work being done in this area.
+Gill advised that the letter could go to both Councillor Cupit and Councillor Renwick to show the appreciation of the work being done in this area.

-Action
+Action: